Wall Street to Washington: Time to compromise on fiscal cliff

-NEW YORK (Reuters) - Investors are looking for a compromise to keep the U.S. economy from sailing over the fiscal cliff.
+NEW YORK, Nov 9 (Reuters) - Investors are looking for a compromise to keep the U.S. economy from sailing over the fiscal cliff.
 It’s just not clear that the politicians in Washington are ready to deliver one.

 With $600 billion in tax increases and automatic spending cuts due to take effect in January, investors say they would welcome an agreement that delays most changes until Congress can hammer out a long-term deficit reduction deal in early 2013.